cubiest/bmesh-map/docs/README.md

 ### Correct Sculpting

+If you want to correctly sculpt the terrain, you must only change the vertices' height values (i.e. affect their position on the z plane).
-In the editor in sculpt mode, go to `Brush > Sculpt Plane` and change the value to `Z Plane`:
+To achieve this, enter Sculpt Mode, then go to `Brush > Sculpt Plane` and change the value to `Z Plane`:

 ![Image of explanation above](images/sculpt_along_z-axis.png)